Day 15 Task: Python Libraries for DevOps

 os : The

-import os # Get the current working directory current_directory = os.getcwd() print("Current Directory:", current_directory) # List all files in the current directory files = os.listdir('.') print("Files in Current Directory:", files) # Create a new directory os.mkdir('new_directory') # Execute a shell command os.system('ls -l')
+import os # Get the current working directory current_directory = os.getcwd() print("Current Directory:", current_directory) # List all files in the current directory files = os.listdir('.') print("Files in Current Directory:", files) # Create a new directory os.mkdir('new_directory') # Execute a shell command os.system('ls -l')sys: The

-import sys # Get the command-line arguments arguments = sys.argv print("Command-line arguments:", arguments) # Get the Python version print("Python Version:", sys.version) # Terminate the Python program sys.exit(0)
+import sys # Get the command-line arguments arguments = sys.argv print("Command-line arguments:", arguments) # Get the Python version print("Python Version:", sys.version) # Terminate the Python program sys.exit(0)json:

 DevOps Engineers often use JSON to represent configuration data and exchange data between different systems.